-STATE OF HAWAIT

-) SS.

-CITY AND COUNTY OF HONOLULU)

-On thin

-, 20, before me appeared

-to me personally known, who, being by me

-of

-affixed to said instrument is the corporate seal of said corporation, and that the instrument was

-signed and sealed in behalf of said corporation by authority of its Board of Directors, and the said

-acknowledged said instrument to be the free act and deed of said

-corporation.

-Notary Public, State of Hawai'i

-Printed Name

-My commission expires:

-NOTARY CERTIFICATION STATEMENT

-NOTART CERTIFICATION STATEMENT

-Document Identification or Description: LEASE

-Document Date: or Undated at time of notarization.

-No. of Pages: Jurisdiction: Circuit

-(in which notarial act is performed)

-Signature of Notary Date of Notarization and

-Certification Statement

-(Official Stamp or Seal)

-Printed Name of Notary
+STATE OF HAWAI'I ) CITY AND COUNTY OF HONOLULU ) SS. ) to me personally known, who, being b , 20, before me appeared by me duly sworn, did say that is the IPA, INC. and that the seal affixed to said instrument and that the instrument was signed and sealed in behalf of said corporation by authority of its Board of Directors, and the said ed said instrument to be the free act and deed of said corporation.
+Notary Public, State of Hawai'i Printed Name My commission expires: NOTARY CERTIFICATION STATEMENT Document Identification or Description: LEASE : : : : : : : : : : : : : : : : : : : Document Date: or Undate d at time of notarization.
+No. of Pages: Jurisdiction: (in which notar Circuit rial act is performed) Signature of Notary Date of Notarization and Certification Statement Printed Name of Notary (Official Stamp or Seal)